Dallas Injury LawyerCALL (972) 599-4100 TO DISCUSS YOUR CASE (OR EMAIL TO DOUGGOYEN@GOYENLAW.COM). THE INITIAL PHONE CONSULTATION IS FREE.

-The Law Office of Doug Goyen offers intelligent, aggressive, and effective assistance in getting the most out of your injury claim, injury case, or injury lawsuit.
+The Law Office of Doug Goyen offers aggressive and effective assistance getting the most out of your injury case - speak with a Dallas injury lawyer and discuss your case - call (972) 599 4100.

 1) How much of my time will this take in dealing with the insurance company?
 If you hire our attorneys, a personal injury lawyer from our office will keep in contact with the automobile insurance company or liability insurance company regarding your injury claim.
 You can then avoid the nightmare and frustration of being on hold for hours, and making call after unreturned call to the insurance adjuster handling your claim.
 Your lawyer will take over contacting the insurance claims departments regarding your personal injury, and we gather the information they need to evaluate your claim and get the best settlement available.

-We determine who the responsible parties are and what the insurance available is and what sources of recovery are for those responsible parties.
-We find out all those who will need to pay, and who will be responsible for the damage, injury, and other claims that need to be paid.
+We investigate, get reports, get statements from witnesses and parties, get records, get bills, and get the proof of who the responsible parties are and what the insurance available is and what sources of recovery are for those responsible parties.
+The evidence obtained will show all those who will need to pay, and who will be responsible for the damage, injury, and other claims that need to be paid.

 3) Should I talk to the liability insurance company if I have an injury claim?
 If not, why not?: Avoiding harmful admissions: You can sometimes say things innocently that the insurance company can try to spin in a way to make it sound as though you admitted fault, or admitted you weren't hurt, etc. If you say something yourself that is twisted by the insurance company, they can uses it as an "admission" because it was "you" that said it to the adjuster.
 On the other hand, if your lawyer speaks to the insurance company on your behalf, we can relay what we determine is the relevant information regarding the cause of the collision and injury information to the insurance company.
 We can relay the information that is relevant to the case, and recognize questions insurers often ask that are designed to help them avoid paying a claim.
 We can relay your the costs and how the injury has harmed you both physically, psychologically, and financially.
 We can relay that information in a legal way that ensures you answer the insurance company's questions in a truthful manner, and in a way that avoids stepping into the "traps" insurers often attempt to set for the unwary.